yashar2028/Sample-FHIR-Mapping/README.md

 ## Notes
 - This project uses the [HAPI FHIR Validator Tool](https://github.com/hapifhir/org.hl7.fhir.core) (version 6.5.1) only to convert the mapping file to corresponding StructureMap resource.
 - [FHIRPath](https://build.fhir.org/ig/HL7/FHIRPath/) expressions in the mapping file can be potentially used to improve the type safety and control flow.
-- The main purpose of this mapping is to provide a possible an example on possible usage of FML and serve as a reference.
+- The main purpose of this mapping is to provide an example on possible usage of FML and serve as a reference.
 - This mapping is not under any IG, package or organization.